Islamham/Islamham/README.md

 `Computer Engineering` at `UBC`

-💼and I am working at:
+💼 and am working at:

 `Optum`